jsong785/log_monitor/README.md

 - reading from a log file as a file is being renamed.
 - reading from a log file as a file is being moved.
 - reading from a file as it is being truncated in place (may happen if in place truncation scheme is used for file rotation in syslog).

+### reverse time ordering
+- Assuming file events are outputted in order; this does not happen all the time.
+I admit, I was only aware of this near the end; I read reverse time ordered as last n lines.

 Here is how they are handled:
 - POSIX defines a line as ending with '\n'; vim will automatically insert a new line when saving a file with only "one line written" (no return).
 Various linux programs would break if this wasn't the case.
 In reverse, every line must start with '\n'; otherwise it isn't a line, or reading is done concurrently with a write.
 Just simply go back to the first '\n'.